ruven/iipmooviewer/README.md

 <b>protocol</b> : protocol to use with the server: iip, zoomify, deepzoom or iiif [default: "iip"]

+<b>format</b> : image format to request for tiles when using IIP or IIIF protocol (JPEG, WebP, AVIF, PNG etc depending on image server capabilities)

 <b>preload</b> : preload an extra layer of tiles surrounding the viewport [default: false]

 <b>disableHash</b> : disable setting viewport through the hashchange event.
 See the section "Linking to a Specific View" below [default: enabled]